-- 3.5.1 Facility Inspections: Since issuance of the previous permit renewal, one routine facility inspection was conducted at this facility on August 22, 2023.
-The enforcement action listed below in Section 3.5.3 was issued during this inspection. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: The following enforcement action was issued to this facility since issuance of the previous permit renewal.
-Compliance has been achieved for NOV #13493.
+- 3.5.1 Facility Inspections: There has been one District inspection of this facility on March 23, 2022 since issuance of the previous permit reevaluation.
+The inspection reports indicates that there were no compliance issues resulting from this inspection. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: There have been no enforcement action issued to this facility since issuance of the previous permit renewal.